csc301-2024-s/13-Engineers-Without-Borders/deliverables/D1/planning.md

  * A description of their role(s) and responsibilities including the components they'll work on and non-software related work
  * Why did you choose them to take that role?
 Specify if they are interested in learning that part, experienced in it, or any other reasons.
 Do no make things up.
 This part is not graded but may be reviewed later.

+Roles we have: Team Rep (liaison), Developer, UI/UX

 #### Q8: How will you work as a team?